Speak to a local memory care advisor 24/7: (888) 595-9951

 Valley Terrace

-Valley Terrace excels at providing memory care services in Windsor county, Vermont.
-It can accommodate a maximum of 71 seniors.
-Valley Terrace offers luxury amenities that include custom activities and therapy programs, grooming and dressing help and aid with dining and meal choices to any dementia sufferers who reside in White River Junction, VT and nearby areas.
-Valley Terrace is located at 2820 Christian Street, 05001 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.
+Valley Terrace is known for providing memory care in Windsor county, Vermont.
+It can accommodate no more than 71 elderly residents.
+Valley Terrace offers luxury amenities that include custom activities and therapy programs, emergency pullcords in bedrooms and bathrooms and dining assistance during meals to any dementia sufferers who reside in White River Junction, VT and nearby areas.
+Valley Terrace is situated at 2820 Christian Street, 05001 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 Alternatives F.k.s.
 Harbour House